Badass-Nemesis/Personal-Finance-Backend/README.md

 # 💰 Personal Finance App

 Welcome to the Personal Finance App!
-This project helps you manage your finances efficiently.
+This project helps you manage your finances efficiently. (⭕ Deprecated because Payth closed their Payments Bank after RBI's notice to stop the onboarding of new customers.)

 ## 🎥 Demo Video